This article was updated on June 27, 2017.

-When Eran Barlev, a new immigrant from Israel, opened his first bank account in Canada five years ago, he didn’t understand why the bank wanted to set up his wife Ella with her own credit card, rather than taking out a second card in his name.
-“They said it would be good when we bought a house,” says Barlev, a 36-year-old technology trainer who lives in North York, Ont.
+When Eran Barlev, a new immigrant from Israel, opened his first bank account in Canada 11 years ago, he didn’t understand why the bank wanted to set up his wife Ella with her own credit card, rather than taking out a second card in his name.
+“They said it would be good when we bought a house,” says Barlev, a 42-year-old technology trainer who lives in North York, Ont.
 “That was so far away in my mind, but we did what they recommended.”
 Several years later, when the couple went to a mortgage broker to finance their first home in Canada, the broker was surprised to find that both newcomers had excellent credit scores.
 By using their own credit cards regularly, and paying all their bills on time, the couple was able to get approved for a mortgage and get a competitive interest rate.
-The North York bungalow they purchased is now home to four: Eran, Ella, their two-year-old son Ilai, and their brand new six-week-old daughter Rona.
+The North York bungalow they purchased is now home to four: Eran, Ella, their eight-year-old son Ilai, and their six-year-old daughter Rona.

 Your first Canadian credit card

 If you’re still in your home country and planning to immigrate to Canada, it’s worth looking at developing a relationship with a global bank.
 Many large banks now have partnerships or branches in multiple countries.
 To find the best option, ask your local bank what packages they offer for globally minded citizens.
 Bank accounts that allow you to apply for mortgages to purchase property in various countries or loans that can be accessed and used in Canada will help you build credit in both your country of origin as well as Canada.
 Another option is to talk to your bank or credit card provider to find out if you can transfer your credit card history and use to Canada.

 Once you arrive in Canada, try to get a credit card quickly.
 If you’re meeting with a bank manager, bring any documents that show you have a good track record for paying your bills.
 Some banks have multilingual staff who can assess foreign documents.